l337Rooster/Korean-language-parser/README.md

 The main contribution made here is a phrase parser that takes the phonemes and low-level parts-of-speech derived by Khaiii to produce a hierarchical phrase parse-tree, representing syntactic constructs such as predicates, subject, object & topic phrases, common conjugation and connecting patterns, an so on.
-In addition, a web-based front is included that provides easy access to the parser and attempts to show the parsing in a understeandable graphical form along with helpful annotations, word definitions, translations and links to various references for the key constructs in a sentence, hopefully useful to learners of the Korean language.
+ In addition, a web-based front-end is included that provides easy access to the parser and attempts to show the parsing in a understeandable graphical form along with helpful annotations, word definitions, translations and links to various references for the key constructs in a sentence, hopefully useful to learners of the Korean language.